What is a Home Theatre Power Manager

 Surge protectors, as the name implies, protect your equipment from surges.
 That’s pretty much all they do.

 Surge protectors usually use a semiconductor called MOV (Metal Oxide Varistor) and gas discharge arrestors.
-Thanks to these components, surge protectors can divert excess energy from your equipment to the grounding wires.
+These components allow surge protectors to divert excess energy from your equipment to the grounding wires.

-The problem with surge protectors is that your equipment never gets disconnected from the circuit.
-In other words, your equipment relies on the surge protector to divert as much energy as possible.
+The problem with surge protectors is that equipment never gets disconnected from the circuit.
+In other words, it relies on the surge protector to divert as much energy as possible.

 But what happens if a very high-voltage event (like lightning) occurs?
 Your surge protector may absorb too much energy, explode, and kill your equipment.
-That is because surge protectors can’t disconnect your equipment during a high-voltage event.
+Surge protectors can’t disconnect your equipment during a high-voltage event.

-On the other hand, most power managers use the EVS or Extreme Voltage Shutdown technology.
-The EVS has a mechanical relay disconnects your equipment when a high-voltage event is detected.
+On the other hand, most power managers use EVS, or Extreme Voltage Shutdown, technology.
+This technology uses a mechanical relay to disconnect equipment when a high-voltage event is detected.
 EVS acts very quickly and doesn’t even sacrifice the manager.

 Besides that, managers have other purposes.

-- They have filters that can remove the noise and deliver cleaner AC to your equipment, which will result in a cleaner sound.
+- They have filters that can remove the noise and deliver cleaner AC to your equipment, resulting in a cleaner sound.

-- Furthermore, some managers will protect your equipment from the under-voltage event – when the voltage drops below 80 or 85V, it will shut down the unit and protect your equipment from too much current.
+- Furthermore, some managers will protect your equipment from the under-voltage event — when the voltage drops below 80 or 85V, the unit will shut down and protect your equipment from too much current.

 - Also, home theater managers may have better specs than surge protectors (lower clamping voltages, lower response times).

 To conclude, power managers or conditioners are more complex devices.
-They offer more protection than surge protectors and also have some additional features and purposes.
+They offer more protection than surge protectors and have additional features and purposes.

 How Much Should I Spend?

-The price of home theater power managers and conditioners varies a lot.
-Budget units are priced around $100-$150.
-Some cheap units under $50 are advertised as conditioners, but they are just surging protectors.
+The price of home theater power managers and conditioners varies widely.
+Budget units are typically around $100-$150.
+Some cheap units under $50 are advertised as conditioners but are surging protectors.

-If you want a well-performing conditioner that filters the noise and protects your equipment, you should spend at least $300.
-If that’s too much for you, buy something cheaper – any protection is better than no protection.
+If you want a well-performing conditioner that filters noise and protects your equipment, you should spend at least $300.
+If that’s too much, buy something cheaper—any protection is better than no protection.

-Keep in mind that cheaper power conditioners will provide the protection you need, but their noise filtration capabilities won’t be great.
+Remember that cheaper power conditioners will provide the protection you need, but their noise filtration capabilities will be subpar.
 If you don’t have any problems with a dirty current, buying a cheaper unit is a perfectly viable option.

 The prices of high-end units for professional use can reach $5,000 or more, but you don’t have to spend that much.
-You can get a great-performing conditioner that will protect all of your home theater equipment and isolate most of the noise for $500-$1000.
+For $500- $1000, you can get a great-performing conditioner that will protect your home theater equipment and isolate most of the noise.

 As with any ranking, much depends on personal preference.
 Other sites may rank other companies and models of power conditioners as the best.
 However, all of the models featured here are noteworthy and trustworthy.

-This is a compact unit that can be rack-mounted.
-Three indicators on the left side of the front panel monitor the three power supplies.
-In the center is a screen where you can monitor output voltage and faults.
-There are lightning and socket indicators for this purpose.
-On the right side, there is a USB socket for charging phones and one socket next to it.
+This compact unit can be rack-mounted.
+Three indicators on the front panel’s left side monitor the power supplies.
+In the center is a screen for monitoring output voltage and faults.
+On the right side is a USB socket for charging phones.

 On the back panel, there are ten outlets in three blocks; this separation into blocks prevents mutual interference and interference.
 All 11 outlets (10 in the back and 1 in the front) are powered after LiFT filtering.
 All outlets have surge protection.